Codecenter/courses-spring-framework/Mod02_Spring_Core/README.md

-Exercise solutions can be found by replacing Java package `exercise` with `solution`, for example replace `exercise1` with `solution1`.
+Use packages `exercise1`, `exercise2` and so on when implementing the exercises.
+The solutions can be found from corresponding `solution` packages, for example solutions for `exercise1` can be found in package `solution1`.

 Exercise 1
 ----------